melissamcewen/uniquepetz/src/petz.md

 ## Which game should I play?

-While Petz 5 was the last mainline game released, **Petz 4** is the most popular game.
+While Petz 5 was the last mainline game released, **Petz 4** is the most popular game. **Petz 3** still has a devoted fanbase because it loads faster and has some behaviors absent in the later games (dogs dancing to music for example).

 ## Where can I get Petz 4?